wp-plugins/feed-geomashup/readme.txt

 Go to "Syndication > Posts & Links" in the FeedWordPress admin interface to set filtering preferences.

 == Changelog ==

+= 2.2 =
+* GeoMashup single maps had been rendering imperfectly after syndication.
+The problem was that the RSS feed included rendered HTML rather than the shortcode, but the GeoMashup JavaScripts could not be run from the originating site.
+FeedGeoMashup now strips the rendered HTML and reasserts the bare shortcode.
+Any custom attributes set on the original copy of the post will be lost.
+On the other hand, default settings on the syndicating site will apply, a fact that will insure consistency even when posts come from different sournces.

 = 2.1 =
 * Users can now opt to filter an incoming feed's mapped posts by longitude and latitude.